diverta/kuroco_sdk_examples/README.md

 ## executing

-runs web-server based on the framework which you specified.
-please refer to following commands, and check out `package-scripts.js`.
+this project aims to help to make you understand easily with running a web-server with famous framework which you specified. please refer to following commands, and check out `package-scripts.js`.

 ```
 npm i && \
-npx nps ${framwrokName}
+npx nps ${framwrokName} // please specify a framework you want to check.
 ```

 > :warning: **NOTICE**